Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool diffs two DOCX files and produces a tracked-change document.
-Specific verb and resource, and distinguishes from sibling tools like compare_contracts and diff_to_text.
+The description clearly states the tool diffs two DOCX files and produces a tracked-change document.
+It uses specific verbs 'Diff' and 'produce', and distinguishes itself from siblings like 'compare_contracts' (likely higher-level) and 'diff_to_text' (outputs text, not DOCX).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.